hitiksaini/React-Forms/README.md

 # `Twitter-Timeline Challenge`

-This assignment is a part of rtCamp campus placement drive at Chandigarh University.
+This assignment is a part of [rtCamp](https://rtcamp.com/) Campus placement drive at Chandigarh University.
 Though I have never worked in PHP but I'll apply my web deb skills to this project and see how it goes :) All the resources are mentioned below(links provided)

 ### `Statements:`